Zassalamel123/Shoppinglist/README.md

 After working on this project I learned more about Android development, writing tests with the mockito framework and also establishing a cicd pipeline to automate tests.
-Also following Clean Code, SOLID, TDD principles i wanted to write something that is easy to read and understand.
+Also following Clean Code, SOLID, TDD (except for the Activities, because testing these was too new and different for me to apply TDD) principles i wanted to write something that is easy to read and understand.